rob-windsor/msgraph-training-authentication/Demos/03-dynamic-permissions/readme.md

     }
     ```

 1. Open the **Controllers/HomeController.cs** file.
 Scroll down to the `SendMail` method with no parameters.
-When an HTTP GET is issued to this page, it will create a token cache and create a new `ConfidentialClientApplication` using the app secret.
-It then calls `AcquireTokenSilentAsync` using the `Mail.Send` scope.
-This scope was not requested when the app started, the user will not have already consented.
+When an HTTP GET is issued to this page, it will use the `BuildConfidentialClientApplication` helper method to get an object that implements `IConfidentialClientApplication`.
+It then calls `AcquireTokenSilent` using the `Mail.Send` scope.
+This scope was not requested when the app started so the user will not have already consented.
 The MSAL code will look in the cache for a token matching the scope, then attempt using the refresh token, and finally will fail if the user has not consented.

     ```csharp
     [Authorize]
+		[HttpGet]
     public async Task<ActionResult> SendMail()
     {
-        // try to get token silently
-        string signedInUserID = ClaimsPrincipal.Current.FindFirst(ClaimTypes.NameIdentifier).Value;
-        TokenCache userTokenCache = new MSALSessionCache(signedInUserID, this.HttpContext).GetMsalCacheInstance();
-        ConfidentialClientApplication cca = new ConfidentialClientApplication(clientId, redirectUri,new ClientCredential(appKey), userTokenCache, null);
-        if (cca.Users.Count() > 0)
-        {
+        // Before we render the send email screen, we use the incremental consent to obtain and cache the access token with the correct scopes
+        IConfidentialClientApplication app = MsalAppBuilder.BuildConfidentialClientApplication();
+        AuthenticationResult result = null;
+        var accounts = await app.GetAccountsAsync();
         string[] scopes = { "Mail.Send" };

         try
         {
-                AuthenticationResult result = await cca.AcquireTokenSilentAsync(scopes,cca.Users.First());
+            // try to get an already cached token result = await app.AcquireTokenSilent(scopes, accounts.FirstOrDefault()).ExecuteAsync().ConfigureAwait(false);
         }
-            catch (MsalUiRequiredException)
+        catch (MsalUiRequiredException ex)
         {
+            // A MsalUiRequiredException happened on AcquireTokenSilentAsync.
+            // This indicates you need to call AcquireTokenAsync to acquire a token Debug.WriteLine($"MsalUiRequiredException: {ex.Message}");

             try
+            {
-                {// when failing, manufacture the URL and assign it string authReqUrl = await WebApp.Utils.OAuth2RequestManager.GenerateAuthorizationRequestUrl(scopes, cca, this.HttpContext, Url);
+                // Build the auth code request Uri string authReqUrl = await OAuth2RequestManager.GenerateAuthorizationRequestUrl(scopes, app, this.HttpContext, Url);
                 ViewBag.AuthorizationRequest = authReqUrl;
+                ViewBag.Relogin = "true";
             }
-                catch (Exception ee)
+            catch (MsalException msalex)
             {
+                Response.Write($"Error Acquiring Token:{System.Environment.NewLine}{msalex}");
             }
         }
-        }
-        else
+        catch (Exception ex)
         {
+            Response.Write($"Error Acquiring Token Silently:{System.Environment.NewLine}{ex}");
         }

         return View();
     }
     ```

-1. Open the **utils/OAuth2CodeRedeemerMiddleware.cs** file and scroll down to the `GenerateAuthorizationRequestUrl` method.
+1. Open the **Utils/OAuth2CodeRedeemerMiddleware.cs** file and scroll down to the `GenerateAuthorizationRequestUrl` method.
 This method will generate the request to the authorize endpoint to request additional permissions.

     ```csharp
-    public static async Task<string> GenerateAuthorizationRequestUrl(string[] scopes, ConfidentialClientApplication cca, HttpContextBase httpcontext, UrlHelper url)
+    public static async Task<string> GenerateAuthorizationRequestUrl(string[] scopes, IConfidentialClientApplication cca, HttpContextBase httpcontext, UrlHelper url)
     {
         string signedInUserID = ClaimsPrincipal.Current.FindFirst(System.IdentityModel.Claims.ClaimTypes.NameIdentifier).Value;
         string preferredUsername = ClaimsPrincipal.Current.FindFirst("preferred_username").Value;
         Uri oauthCodeProcessingPath = new Uri(httpcontext.Request.Url.GetLeftPart(UriPartial.Authority).ToString());
         string state = GenerateState(httpcontext.Request.Url.ToString(), httpcontext, url, scopes);
         string tenantID = ClaimsPrincipal.Current.FindFirst("http://schemas.microsoft.com/identity/claims/tenantid").Value;

-        string domain_hint = (tenantID == "9188040d-6c67-4c5b-b112-36a304b66dad") ? "consumers" : "organizations";
+        string domain_hint = (tenantID == ConsumerTenantId) ? "consumers" : "organizations";

-        Uri authzMessageUri =
+        Uri authzMessageUri = await cca
-            await cca.GetAuthorizationRequestUrlAsync(
-                scopes,
-            oauthCodeProcessingPath.ToString(),
-            preferredUsername,
+            .GetAuthorizationRequestUrl(scopes)
+            .WithRedirectUri(oauthCodeProcessingPath.ToString())
+            .WithLoginHint(preferredUsername)
-            state == null ? null : "&state=" + state + "&domain_hint=" + domain_hint,
+            .WithExtraQueryParameters(state == null ? null : "&state=" + state + "&domain_hint=" + domain_hint)
-            null,
-            // TODo change
-            cca.Authority
-            );
+            .WithAuthority(cca.Authority)
+            .ExecuteAsync(CancellationToken.None)
+            .ConfigureAwait(false);

         return authzMessageUri.ToString();
     }
     ```